Wint3rmute/baczek.me/content/travel.md

 Notes on travel, places I visited and the ones I'd like to visit.

+# Thailand/Bangkok - visited in 2024

+- Bangkok is one of the warmest cities in the world, expect extremally humid air
+- In restaurants, every person on te table gets an extra empty plate, so that they can easily try the dishes ordered by other people.
+I've seen Thai people using primarly those "extra" plates, treating the ordered dishes as a buffet meal.
+I see it as a very positive custom, encouraging sharing and tasting different foods.

 # Norway - visited in 2023

 {{image (src="/norway_buer.jpg" small=false title="Passing 700 meters during a trip to Buerbreen.")}}